canonical/snapcraft/docs/python-apps.rst

    base: core20

-In this example, `core20`_ is the current standard base for snap building and is based on `Ubuntu 20.04 LTS`_.
+In this example, `core20`_ is used as the base for snap building, and is based on `Ubuntu 20.04 LTS`_.
 See :ref:`base-snaps` for more details.

 Security model
 ~~~~~~~~~~~~~~